Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Data Loss Prevention (DLP)
 - [ ] Intrusion Detection and Prevention System (IDPS)
 - [ ] cloud access security broker (CASB)

+#### Q26.
+How many keys would be necessary to accomodate 100 users in an asymmetric cryptography system?
+- [x] 200
+- [ ] 400
+- [ ] 100
+- [ ] 300

+**Explaintion**: The formula for asymmetric encryption is `2n`; where `n`  is the number of communicating parties.

+#### Q27.
+Two cometeing online retailers process credit card transactions for customers in countries on every continent.
+One organization is based in the United States.
+The other is based in the Netherlands.
+With which regulation must both countries comply while ensuring the security of these transactions?

+- [ ] Federal Information Security Managment Act (FISMA)
+- [x] Payment Card Industry Data Security Standard (PCI-DSS)
+- [ ] General Data Protection Regulation (GDPR)
+- [ ] International Organization for Standardization and Internation Electronical Commission (ISO/IEC 27018)

+**Explaintion**: The Payment Card Industry Data Security Standard (`PCI DSS`) is the global card industry security standard that is **required of all entities** that store, process, or transmit cardholder data, including financial institutions, online retailers and service providers. **Source**:  ([PCI Security Overview](https://www.pcisecuritystandards.org/pci_security/standards_overview)).

+#### Q28.
+What provides a common language for describing security incidents in a structures and repeatable manner?
+- [ ] Common event format
+- [ ] common weakness enumeration
+- [ ] common vulnerabilties and exposures
+- [x] common vulnerability scoring system

+**Explaination**: The **Vocabulary for Event Recording and Incident Sharing** (`VERIS`) is a set of metrics designed to provide a common language for describing security incidents in a structured and repeatable manner.

+#### Q29.
+Which type of application can intercept sensative information such as passwoprds on a network segment?
+- [ ] log server
+- [ ] network scanner
+- [ ] firewall
+- [x] protocol analyzer

+**Explaination**: A `protocol analyzer` is a tool used to capture and analyze signals and data traffic over a communication channel.
+[WireShark](https://www.wireshark.org) is a protocol analyzer.

+#### Q30.
+An attacker has discovered that they can deduce a sensitive piece of confidential information by analyzing multiple pieces of less sensative public data.

+- [ ] aggregation
+- [x] inference
+- [ ] SQL injection
+- [ ] cross-origin resouce sharing

+**Explaination**: An `Inference Attack` is a data mining technique performed by analyzing data in order to illegitimately gain knowledge about a subject or database.
+A subject's sensitive information can be considered as leaked if an adversary can infer its real value with a high confidence. **Source**: ([Wikipedia](https://en.wikipedia.org/wiki/Inference_attack)).